Mini Chocolate Chip Scones are the perfect treat to accompany your morning coffee. These are seriously CRUMBLY, just like any great scone should be!

 - 1 cup mini chocolate chips

-- 1 cup unsalted butter - slivered and frozen
+- 1 cup unsalted butter – cubed and frozen

 - 1 large egg

-- 1/2 cup half and half - plus possibly 1 more Tablespoons
+- 2/3 cup heavy cream – plus possibly more

 - 2 teaspoons vanilla – I use pure vanilla paste

-Mix the wet ingredients in a measuring cup - the egg, half and half, and vanilla.
+- Mix the wet ingredients in a measuring cup – the egg, heavy cream, and vanilla.
 Put it in the refrigerator to keep cold until ready to use.

-Using a pastry cutter, cut the butter in to the dry ingredients until it resembles course crumbs.
+- Using a pastry cutter, cut the butter in to the dry ingredients until it resembles course crumbs.
 Then add the chocolate chips, followed by the wet ingredients.
 Mix with a spoon at first, and then use your hands to squeeze the dough together.
-If the dough isn't coming together, add a bit more half and half a few drops at a time.
+If the dough isn't coming together, add a bit more heavy cream a few drops at a time.